tutumcloud/api-docs/source/includes/container.md

 --------- | -----------
-uuid | The UUID of the container to retrieve logs tail | Number of lines to show from the end of the logs (default: `300`)
+uuid | The UUID of the container to retrieve logs tail | Number of lines to show from the end of the logs (default: `300`) follow | Whether to stream logs or close the connection immediately (default: true)

 ## Start a container